serverless/blog/posts/2017-08-18-introducing-serverless-event-gateway.md

 ### Open Source

-The Event Gateway is open source and platform agnostic.
+The Event Gateway is open-source and platform agnostic.
 Use it to create the cohesive nervous system of your digital business.

 Run it on all the major cloud providers, on-premise or in a hybrid architecture.
 Unify events from all over your system.
 Even teams who are working on separate applications can easily share resources that shave time and overhead.